BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 8 Computer Vision 2.md

 * Next, use OpenCV to preprocess images to convert them to the same style as MNIST images.

 * Then, start over a new .py file.
-Test the real images with your previously trained neural networks.
+Use your previously trained neural networks and perform inference on the images.

 * Does it predict the correct digit?